nategphillips/hamilterm/README.md

 Computing and simplifying the eigenvalues for $^2\Pi$ and higher states is extremely slow with SymPy.
 Some options for future speedups include:

+- Vectorizing symbolic computations
-- Replacing SymPy with SymEngine.
+- Replacing SymPy with SymEngine
-- Switching to Julia and using Symbolics.jl.
+- Switching to Julia and using Symbolics.jl

 ## License and Copyright